Estimated reading time: 2 minutes

-Section 179D was added as part of the Energy Policy Act.
+Section 179D was added as part of the Energy Policy Act (EPA).
 It lets businesses take a tax deduction for installing energy-efficient LED lighting systems.
-Your lights need to reduce the overall energy used in your business offices by at least 25%.
-For example, if you switch to LED lights for a warehouse, they must reduce the energy by at least 50%.
+Your lights need to reduce the energy used in your business offices by a certain percentage.

 Once you purchase an LED lighting system from an equipment vendor and have it installed, you will need to schedule an inspection from an engineer, contractor, or lighting professional to measure and certify your actual energy savings using special computer software.
-Under the current Section 179D provision, your business can deduct up to $1.80 per square foot if your new LED lighting system reduces energy and power costs by 50%.
-There is also an alternate deduction of $0.60 per square foot for a 25-40% reduction in energy and power costs.
+Under the current Section 179D provision, your business can deduct a specific amount of money per square foot if your new LED lighting system reduces energy and power costs.

 We know Section 179.